Heaney recalls two aunts who were very much part of his family upbringing.

 - In (2) [e] is carried through: red/ yellow/ thread/ step/ sped; injection of paired [i:] oatmeal tweed, [əʊ] open/ closed and [ɜː] earth’s work/ word; minor alliterative effects using [t] oatmeal tweed/ pinpoints

-- Popular figures might once have been chaired, that is, held aloft in salute.
-Mary Heaney might have fitted the bill; she shared the family home for a long period in the poet’s early and teenage years, joining in with the work and activities of Mossbawn and The Wood.
-As she aged she suffered more and more from arthritis and Heaney explained to Dennis O’Driscoll in Stepping Stones (v Index)) how he and his brothers carried her up and downstairs before they left home.
+Notable figures might once have been chaired and held aloft to receive praise – aunt Mary Heaney would have fitted the bill; she shared the family home for a long period in the poet’s early and teenage years, joining in with the work and activities of Mossbawn and The Wood.
+As she aged she suffered more and more from arthritis and Heaney explained to DOD how he and his brothers carried her up and downstairs before they left home.
 Heaney pays a genuinely moving tribute to her memory.

 - 3 quatrains; lines based around 10 syllables; no rhyme scheme;